danielrueckert/danielrueckert.github.io/content/authors/ShutingLiu/_index.md

 - "Researchers"
 ---

-Sophie Starck is an intern at the Institute for Artificial Intelligence and Informatics in Medicine at the Technical University of Munich (TUM).
-She received her Bachelor’s degree in Computer Science and Engineering from EPITA (School of Engineering and Computer Science) and will receive her Master’s degree in image processing and computer graphics from EPITA in 2021.
-She is very enthusiastic about machine learning in the field of medical imaging.
-Her research interests are focused on the applications of geometric deep learning for medical diagnosis.
+Shuting Liu is a Ph.D. student at the Institutes of Radiology and Artificial Intelligence and Informatics in Medicine at the Technical University of Munich (TUM).
+She received her Master’s degree in Tsinghua University, Beijing, China.
+Her previous research focused on virtual immunohistochemical stain transfer based on Generative Adversarial Network.
+Her research interests include deep learning for domain transfer and multi-modality images analysis.